shenwei356/seqkit/doc/docs/benchmark.md

 Automatic benchmark and plotting scripts are available at:  [https://github.com/shenwei356/seqkit/tree/master/benchmark](https://github.com/shenwei356/seqkit/tree/master/benchmark).

-All tests were repeated 3 times ( ~20 min for one time), and average time and peak memory ware used for plotting.
+All tests were repeated 3 times, and average time and peak memory ware used for plotting.

 All data were readed once before tests began to minimize the influence of page cache.